wcamarao/cappuccino/Readme.md

     $ make spec

-  If you have [watchr](https://github.com/mynyml/watchr), you may run 'make watch' to observe changes to source files and keep specs running automatically.
+  If you have [watchr](https://github.com/mynyml/watchr), you may run "make watch" to observe changes to source files and keep specs running automatically.

 ## Future directions